 In the interactive-shy mode, the client does not try any keys automatically, but it prompts the user to select the key from a list of available keys.
 If the authentication with the selected key fails, the client will prompt the user again, removing the already tried key(s) from the list.
 If there is only one key candidate available, the key will be tried automatically without asking the user.

-The key-selection element can include the public-key and issuer-name elements.
+The key-selection element can include the following: